Person Sheet

 89 North Cass St.

-John Wilkinson••white, male, 33, married, clerk, born in Indiana
+John Wilkinson •• white, male, 33, married, clerk, born in Indiana

-Melona H. Wilkinson••white, female, 38, wife, married, keeping house, born in Indiana
+Melona H. Wilkinson •• white, female, 38, wife, married, keeping house, born in Indiana

-Frank••white, male, 5, son, single, born in Indiana, father born in Indiana, mother born in Indiana
+Frank •• white, male, 5, son, single, born in Indiana, father born in Indiana, mother born in Indiana

-Girthie••white, female, 1, single, born in Indiana, father born in Indiana, mother born in Indiana
+Girthie •• white, female, 1, single, born in Indiana, father born in Indiana, mother born in Indiana

-John••white, male, 3, son, single born in Indiana, father born in Indiana, mother born in Indiana
+John •• white, male, 3, son, single born in Indiana, father born in Indiana, mother born in Indiana

-Mary Canada••white, female, 16, single, servant, born in Indiana
+Mary Canada •• white, female, 16, single, servant, born in Indiana

 While Mary Frances Cannady resided in Fort Wayne in 1880, it is likely she spent time between being orphaned in 1877 and 1880 with her sisters Emma and Flora in the St. Joseph Orphan Asylum for girls near Rennselaer, Jasper County and that her brothers Frank and George were in the St. Joseph Orphan Asylum for boys near Lafayette, Tippecanoe County.
 It must also be noted that John Edward Crusey, whom Mary Frances married in 1881 was located with his sister's family in Lafayette, Tippecanoe County in the 1880 census.

-1881 Marriage:211 Marriage of John Crusey and Mary Cannady on 12 May 1881 recorded in Allen County, Indiana vital records.
+1881 Marriage:753, v.
+1, p.
+333. Index cites original record in Allen County Marriage Record Book 14, p.
+230. Marriage of John Crusey and Mary Cannady on 12 May 1881 recorded in Allen County, Indiana vital records.

-1910 U.S. Census:207 Mary enumerated in the household of her husband John Crusey in Los Angeles, Los Angeles County, California as a wife, female, white, age 45, married 29 years, had two children, both living, born in Indiana, father and mother's birthplaces unknown, can read and write.
+1910 U.S. Census:872 Mary enumerated in the household of her husband John Crusey in Los Angeles, Los Angeles County, California as a wife, female, white, age 45, married 29 years, had two children, both living, born in Indiana, father and mother’s birthplaces unknown, can read and write.
 Daughter Shirley as well as son Arthur and his family also resided in the household.

-1920 U.S. Census:210 Mary enumerated in the household of her husband John Crusey in Los Angeles, Los Angeles County, California as a wife, female, white, age 56, married, can read and write, born in Indiana, father birthplace unknown, mother born in France and spoke French, can speak English.
+1920 U.S. Census:873 Mary enumerated in the household of her husband John Crusey in Los Angeles, Los Angeles County, California as a wife, female, white, age 56, married, can read and write, born in Indiana, father birthplace unknown, mother born in France and spoke French, can speak English.
 Daughter Shirley and her family also resided in the household, as well as Mary's brother George J. Cannady, who was boarding with the Crusey family.

-1930 U.S. Census:213
+1930 U.S. Census:2635

 Los Angeles County, California